 Language detection can solve that problem, too.
 You can configure many AP Automation systems to route tasks to individuals or groups based on custom criteria.
 Why not use the detected invoice language as a criterion to route the invoice to the person who speaks the invoice’s language?

 Language detection is usually done with classification technology.
 There are 3 kinds of tools for this:

-- Build your own.
+Build your own.
 Most Capture automation platforms include classification.
 You can create your own classification model for languages.
-If you need samples to train such a language classifier, you can find them easily on Kaggle.com, or you use existing, Labeled Samples are the input for machine learning algorithms.
-An ML algorithm, for example, an artificial neural network, learns by... from your system of record.
+If you need samples to train such a language classifier, you can find them easily on Kaggle.com, or you use existing, labeled samples from your system of record.